Menu Close

 The following research groups conduct academic research primarily in cybersecurity and privacy:

 Secure Systems Groups (Aalto University and University of Helsinki): The goal of the Secure Systems research group is to create new technologies and design and analysis methods for the development of secure computing and communication systems.
 The new technologies should be, at the same time, secure, easy to use, and inexpensive to deploy.
+Secure Systems group was funded by N. Asokan and Tuomas Aura in 2014.
+It is currently led at Aalto by Tuomas Aura, Lachlan Gunn, and Sanna Suoranta, and Valtteri Niemi at the University of Helsinki.
+For recent work done by N. Asokan and his students, visit the new SSG Research website on github.

 The Ambient Intelligence research group (Aalto University) is working towards usable security solutions by integrating Pervasive Sensing into security protocols for smart objects.
 These technologies can provide spontaneous, implicitly secure interaction.